A buyer’s guide for choosing the best membership site platform for you

 Some platforms, like Patreon and Facebook Groups, are easy ways to spin up a membership, but your community is just one of thousands that your members can browse through (and be distracted by).

-A dedicated white-label membership platform, on the other hand, will make your community look its very own brand, without looking like its hosted on a third-party directory.
+A dedicated white-label membership platform, on the other hand, will make your community look like its very own brand, without looking like it's hosted on a third-party directory.

 Knowing which of these options you’d prefer will help you quickly narrow your choices.